Basement Remodeling:

 2 Check for rotting

-Take a long screwdriver or awl to probe for wood rot or insect damage on wood-framed windows, joists on headers, rims, and the flooring.
+Take a long screwdriver or awl to probe for wood rot or insect damage on wood-framed windows, joists on headers, rims, and flooring.

 3 Check the floor joists